How Creditors Find Your Assets: Discovery Methods and Asset Protection

 Why Asset Protection Is Not About Hiding

 Effective asset protection starts from the opposite assumption: the creditor will find everything.
-The structures that work—exempt asset planning, multi-member LLCs with charging order protection, irrevocable trusts, and offshore trusts—are designed to survive full disclosure.
-They do not depend on secrecy.
-They depend on legal barriers between discovery and collection.
+The structures that work—exempt asset planning, multi-member LLCs with charging order protection, irrevocable trusts, and offshore trusts—survive full disclosure because they create legal barriers between discovery and collection.

 Planning before a claim arises strengthens this position.
 Pre-claim transfers are harder to challenge as fraudulent, the debtor has time to implement structures properly, and the reduced visible asset profile may discourage litigation from starting at all.
 Post-claim planning with Cook Islands trusts remains viable for liquid assets, but the strongest position is one where the structures are already in place when a creditor begins looking.